-As a publicly funded body, the OPCC expects high standards from all of its employees and aspires to the highest standards of excellence and professionalism from the people it employs.
+As a publicly funded body, the OPCC aspires to the highest standards of excellence and professionalism and expects these from all of its employees, contractors and volunteers.
 Concern may be raised if a staff member is behaving in a way which demonstrates unsuitability for working with children or vulnerable adults in their present position, or in any capacity.